 You will obviously need a piece of straight road to do it but it is perfectly possible to adjust while still on the move.

 3. You Can Shift the Entire Gear Range Single Handedly

 There are three shifting modes on Shimano Di2:

 - Semi Synchro

-Semi Synchro is an awesome way to keep pedaling smooth when shifting into and out of the big ring.
-Usually you would shift up or down a cog or two at the back when shifting up at the front to keep things smooth.
+Semi Synchro is an awesome way to keep pedaling smoothly when shifting into and out of the big ring.
+Usually, you would shift up or down a cog or two at the back when shifting up at the front to keep things smooth.